StarHorizonsSA/json_to_csv_converter/README.md

-json_to_csv_converter
+# json_to_csv_converter
 This script converts a JSON file to a CSV file with a unique timestamped filename.

+# Purpose
-Purpose: To convert the JSON file containing Star Atlas PIP voting records into manageable CSV files.
+To convert the JSON file containing Star Atlas PIP voting records into manageable CSV files.
 References: https://govern.staratlas.com/proposals

 How to run the program: